 Can I migrate off a white-label later?

-Yes — however, migration is only reliable if you negotiate export and migration terms upfront.
+Migration is possible — but only reliable if you negotiate export and portability terms upfront.
+The contract should cover:

-- Player data exports (daily snapshots + API access if available)
+- Player data exports (daily snapshots and API access where available)

 How are chargebacks handled?

-- Use stronger KYC + device/risk checks for high-risk traffic
+- Use stronger KYC and device/risk checks for high-risk traffic segments

 How do timelines affect cost?

-Faster timelines don’t always increase platform fees — but they can increase delivery and integration costs.
+Faster timelines do not always increase platform fees — but they can increase delivery and integration costs.
+Areas that commonly add cost:

-- Parallel integrations (multiple PSPs, KYC vendors, affiliate tracking)
+- Parallel integrations (multiple PSPs, KYC vendors, affiliate tracking simultaneously)

 Is native mobile required?

-No — in most cases, brands launch on responsive web or PWA first, then add native apps later if needed.
+No — most brands launch on responsive web or PWA first, then add native apps later.
+Native apps add cost because of:

-- These include store review timelines and policy restrictions (varies by region)
+- App store review timelines and platform policy restrictions (varies by region)

 Where do I start?

-Start by locking four inputs — these drive the quote more than anything else:
+Lock four inputs first — these drive your quote more than any other factor:

 - GEO(s) and compliance requirements

-- Game mix (aggregator only vs live dealer + exclusives)
+- Game mix (aggregator base tier vs live dealer vs exclusives)